gracechin/Mini-Wheg-Opt/System/Readme.md

 This is the README for the System
 =======

-*Example ...
-Please chage to suit your own system*

-Main script
+Main scripts
 -------
-The system.m MATLAB script should be run
+* *auto_opt.m* - attempt to optimise system-level problem using Matlab
+* *manual_opt.m* - manually solving for torque density

 Execution time
 -------
-The execution time is approximately XX seconds
+The execution time is approximately 10 seconds.
+Time taken is longer for *auto_opt.m* compared to *manual_opt.m*

 Dependencies
 -------
-The script requires only MATLAB_R2018A
+The script can run using MATLAB_R2016B